-Computer terminals do not play sound without headphones.
-Headphone jack is located in the back of the computer.
+*Please note, computer terminals do not play sound without headphones.
+The headphone jack is located in the back of the computer.
 A USB port is also located here.

 Technology for Loan (Carroll faculty, staff and students only)

-Users with an active Carroll ID may check out the following items from the front desk; unless stated, these items are for use in the library and learning commons:
+Users with an active Carroll ID may check out the following items from the front desk:

 - Battery packs, which include an AC outlet and USB ports to charge various devices.

-CCIT Help Desk located in St. Charles offers more technology for loan such as laptops.
+CCIT Help Desk located in St. Charles offers more technology for loan such as laptops and laptop chargers.